nats-io/nats-spark-connector/partitioned/README.md

   .awaitTermination()
 ```
 where 'outboundDF' is the Dataframe containing the output messages in the format
-captured in the 'Overview' section, and Nats is configured for localhost access.
+captured in the 'Overview' section, and NATS is configured for localhost access.
 The 'format'  configuration should be **always set** to "natsJS", which will tie
 Spark to this connector implementation.
 The option "checkpointLocation" is a
 Spark setting indicating where checkpoints should be stored.

 Possible options are:
   - **"nats.host"**
-The IP or DNS alias where Nats is installed.
+The IP or DNS alias where NATS is installed.

   - **"nats.port"**
 The port to which the connector should listen.